Rev'd Anthony Bewes

 David heads up our Junior Holidays.
 He loves living in Oxford (having moved here back in 2002), but as a keen sailor he wishes it was just a little closer to the sea!
 David was an undergraduate at Durham University where he studied Natural Sciences, had a second stint as a student when he was training for ordination, and then spent nine years working for a church in Oxford.
 He is married to Helen and they have two small children (Timothy and Rachel) who are very excited about being taught by their Dad to sail a boat one day!

 Will grew up in Hertfordshire, and first became involved in Lymington Rushmore while at Durham University.
-His degree was in Economics, with a particular focus on financial markets and corporate policy towards the end of the three years.
+His degree was in economics, with a particular focus on financial markets and corporate policy towards the end of the three years.
 On camp Will loves banana boating (particularly when he manages to stay on!).
-In his spare time, Will enjoys playing squash.
+In his spare time, he enjoys playing squash.

 Frankie is one of our Senior Staff Workers.
 She’s no stranger to Oxford, having studied Spanish and Italian here.
 After graduating she spent three years working at Dean Close School, Cheltenham, and being trained at a local church, before joining the Lymington Rushmore team.
 Frankie has a Diploma in Theological and Pastoral Studies from Wycliffe Hall and she’s a trustee of TISCA, The Independent Schools Christian Alliance.
 She works part time for Lymington Rushmore and serves at her local church where her husband, Joel, is a curate.